pyOpenSci/pyopensci.github.io/_tutorials/3-publish-to-pypi.md

 ---
-title: "Publish your Python package to PyPI"
+title: "3.
+Publish your Python package to PyPI"
 excerpt: "
   Learn how to publish your Python package to test.PyPI.org and to PyPI.org."
 learning_objectives: